bbauska/W3Cx-4of5-thru-May-2024/README.md

 time, we'll monitor the progress of the upload using a method similar to that used for monitoring file downloads:

--   We use a <progress> element and its two attributes value and max.
+-   We use a &lt;progress&gt; element and its two attributes value and max.

 -   We also bind an event handler to the progress event that an XMLHttpRequest will trigger.
 The event has two